jezzsantos/saastack/docs/how-to-guides/020-api-endpoint.md

 If your endpoint is intended to only allow authenticated users to have access to it, and if you want to ensure that those users have the correct roles and billing subscription levels, then you can enforce those coarse grained authorization checks at the API level (as well as in the domain layer).

-To make this take effect, you need to specify the 3rd parameter of the `[Route]` attribute to be something other than `Anonymous`
+To make this take effect, you need to specify the 3rd parameter of the `[Route]` attribute to be something other than `Anonymous`, to indicate the endpoint can only be called by an authenticated caller.

+* `Token` - means the calling user is identified by a token in the request. i.e., a JWT bearer token in teh `Autheorixation` header of the request.
+* `HMAC` - means that the request will use HMAC authentication to identifiy the calling user.
+This is only used for private API calls, not intended for the public to use.
+* `Anonymous` - means no authentication mechanism is required. (even is a token is included in the request)

 For example,